bihealth/reev/docs/acmg_seqvars_rules.rst

 Preconditions / Precomputations
 -------------------------------

+- If the rule PVS1 was triggered then this rule is skipped.
 - If the variant is on chrMT then it is skipped, as we don't have calibration for chrMT yet.
 - If the variant is not found in dbNSFP or CADD precomputed scores then it is skipped as we don't have calibration for chrMT yet.